Dolomites Alta Via 1 South

 Due to the remoteness of the huts it is not usually possible to take any form of transport between them.
 The staff at the rifugios will be able to advise you of your best options.

-This trip is graded strenuous and requires good physical condition.You must be used to mountain walking, crossing scree or snowy patches, and challenging ascents and descents to get the most from this trip.
+This trip is graded moderate to strenuous and requires good physical condition.You must be used to mountain walking, crossing scree or snowy patches, and challenging ascents and descents to get the most from this trip.

 The best time to walk is July to mid-September, with August the most popular month (with the locals too!) and so busier in the huts.
 It is not unheard-of for snow to fall on higher ground during the summer, and patches of snow may still be present into July.
 For this reason, we offer the walk starting from beginning of July.
 July and August are the hottest months and carry the greatest risk of thunderstorms, which can be torrential and usually occur in the afternoon—being well-prepared and equipped for all these eventualities is essential.